technologicgirl/technologicgirl/README.md

 # Hi there! 👋

-I'm Laura Angélica, a data engineer from 🇨🇴 **Bogotá, Colombia**, currently living in 🇨🇦 **Halifax, Canada**. passionate about AI, blockchain, and the beauty of the great outdoors.🍃🌳🌎
+I'm Laura Angélica, a data engineer from 🇨🇴 **Bogotá, Colombia**, currently living in 🇨🇦 **Halifax, Canada**. passionate about AI, blockchain, the beauty of the great outdoors 🍃🌳🌎 and techno music 🎶🎵

  ### Things I code with.